Skip to content

 /etc/init.d/S90helixscreen start|stop|restart|status

-cat /tmp/helixscreen.log
+cat /opt/helixscreen/logs/launcher.log

 # Klipper Mod